mikhail-ev/coverage-inspector/README.md

 GUI Inspector for Google Chrome's coverage report.
 Uses sourcemaps to link bundle's lines to their source in the project.
 Based on [mozilla/source-map](https://github.com/mozilla/source-map).

+### Features:
+* Re-creates project's used file structure for a specific page.
+* Gives side-by-side view of a file in the bundle and highlights its boundaries.
+* Shows duplicates in the final bundle.
+* Shows unused lines in the original, not-minified file

 ## Quickstart
 ### 1. Install CLI
 ```shell